 The proposed 20-year agreement, which is awaiting final approval by the commission, would require Facebook to get clear consent from users before sharing material posted under earlier, more restrictive terms, the FTC said at the time.
 It would also compel independent reviews of Facebook’s privacy practices.

-The FTC is stepping up enforcement of privacy requirements at Internet companies and last year also settled complaints with Google Inc. (GOOG) and Twitter Inc.
+The FTC is stepping up enforcement of privacy requirements at Internet companies and last year also settled complaints with Google Inc. (GOOG:US) and Twitter Inc.

 To contact the reporter on this story: Sara Forden in Washington at firstname.lastname@example.org.